 POLY provides student IDs and other documents such as enrollment verifications, official transcripts, recommendation letters to colleges or universities with conditional acceptance agreements, certificates, and more.
-Such requests can be made by submitting the form provided by the school with applicable fees, if any.
+Such requests can be made by submitting the form required by the school with applicable fees.

-\Tuition and fees are subject to change without prior notice.
+^{}Tuition and fees are subject to change without prior notice.